Racism in association football: Asia

 Football racism and violence have decreased considerably during the 1990s through appropriate legislation such as the Football Offences Act (1991) which made racist chanting unlawful.
 However, racist chanting has not completely disappeared and much current abuse is linked to Asians, resulting in many still feeling intimidated.
 Institutionalized racism plays a large part in reducing prospects for footballing recruits from Asian communities.
 In a study conducted by Bains and Patel, it was recorded that over 90 percent of the Asian Heritage respondents saw both institutional racism and the existence of racist supporters as being barriers to entry into the professional game.
 Many cases of segregation have been recorded resulting in many Asians playing in 'Asian only leagues', thus distancing themselves further from mainstream society and popular culture.
 Subjection to overt racist abuse from coaches, players and spectators is a primary common denominator for many Asian footballers leading to feelings of isolation and exclusion from after-training socializing and ritual young male bonding.

 Researchers who wrote the Asians Can't Play Football report somewhat presciently uncovered a culpable order of ignorance and thinly disguised racism that had proscribed any sustained South Asian progression in the game.
 Numerous problematic stereotypes still have a firm hold over the Asian identity.
 The standard stereotype of South Asian people is one of the submissive, naturally placid and physically frail individual.
 It has been stated that the Asian build is not that of a footballer and that the stereotype of "weak Asian" is influenced by notions of 'race' and issues of national identity.
 Common stereotypes list the Asian pupil as typically seen as physically frail, lacking in stamina and likely to underachieve.
 A 'Commission for Racial Equality (CRE) survey highlighted that there were only 10 Asian players at Premier League academies' 48 and in 2006, there were 'only four Asian players in the professional game'.
 These stereotypes exist because there is an under-achievement and if they subsist, 'scouts, coaches, and managers' will not visit places of high Asian population.
 What unites most South Asian teams is the common experience of racism and a particular racism that is parasitically exacted through football.

 China

 On 4 August 2018, Demba Ba was the victim of alleged racial abuse by Changchun Yatai player Zhang Li.

-In June 2020, Odion Ighalo revealed that in one game in China he got called all sorts of names and reported it to the FA, but he did not press forward with it because he "don't like to drag issues out".
+In June 2020, Odion Ighalo revealed that in one game in China he got called all sorts of names and reported it to the FA, but he did not press forward with it because he "[didn't] like to drag issues out".